Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health Records: Methods

 The first clinical decision set $P$ that we consider is defined by constraints on vitals and laboratory values to which any patient's data must adhere.
 In other words, if the data does not satisfy these constraints, then the data must have errors.
 We use $\dindex{vital}$ to denote the {\it pre-processed} (imputed, normalized, and log-transformed if applicable) value of a clinical variable for sub-patient $i$ and time step $t$, and $\pindex{vital}$ for its projected value that we wish to compute.

-We specify physical lower and upper bounds on each vital for each time period in the fixed six-hour time interval for each \textit{sub-patient}, as well as constrain the rates of change of the clinical data per hour in Table \ref{tab:ranges} in Appendix \ref{app:bound}.
+We specify physical lower and upper bounds on each vital for each time period in the fixed six-hour time interval for each \textit{sub-patient}, as well as constrain the rates of change of the clinical data per hour in Table \ref{tab:ranges} in Supplemental Materials section \ref{app:bound}.
 These are translated into constraints on the closest-point optimization problem as follows:

 \begin{itemize}[leftmargin= 50 pt] \item[\it Constraint 1:] All vitals must satisfy their physical range lower and upper bounds (e.g., temperature lies in [25, 45] when the unit is Celsius). \item[\it Constraint 2:] All applicable vitals must adhere to the maximum physical change per hour (e.g., temperature can change at most by two units within an hour) \end{itemize}